 – Wilfredo Mas, Puerto Rico Planning Board

-Being relatively new to the concept of CMSP, the CMSP Advancement Training was an invaluable experience.
+Being relatively new to the concept of Coastal and Marine Spatial Planning, the Training was an invaluable experience.
 The interactive nature of the training gave me the opportunity to learn hands on what it takes to successfully plan for our coastlines.
 The week was informative, interesting, and essential to understanding how to cooperate with stakeholders during this process and develop attainable goals and objectives.
 It was also creative and unique, challenging myself and my fellow classmates to think outside the box.
 After completing the training, I believe I am better prepared to contribute and provide leadership as our state plans for the future of the Gulf Coast.

 – Kristen O’Keefe, Mobile Bay National Estuary Program